IamManchanda/image-search-gallery/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+## More Details (Optional)

+See more details below if you want to do more in case.

 ### `npm test`